-Our mission is to provide safer spaces in the event industry for the LGBTQIA+ community and allies through
+Our goal is to promote inclusivity and diversity in the event industry through

 collaboration, digitalisation, and smart work.

 Support and connect with event vendors that match your values.

 We are committed to build the largest minority groups and allies event vendors collections.